Moti Bagh

-Moti Bagh, a residential locality in South Delhi, was developed in 1950s to house Government employees.
+Moti Bagh, a residential locality in New Delhi, was developed in 1950s to house Government employees.
 This locality, with many trees and parks, is divided into South Moti Bagh and North Moti Bagh.

 Moti Bagh is the official residence to senior civil servants, members and Chairman of the Railway Board, other employees serving in the Government of India and several officers of the Indian Armed Forces, Particularly the Indian Navy and Army, primarily officers of the rank Brigadiers/Commodores and Major Generals.

 2007 construction for New Moti Bagh started, and in 2012 ended.
 Satya Niketan is located to the south-west of Moti Bagh, and Shanti Niketan and Anand Niketan, two of the affluent localities of Delhi are located to the south of Moti Bagh.

 History

 Situated south of Chanakyapuri, the colony has derived its name from a bagh (garden) and the area's name, which was Arakpur Bagh Mochi.

 Maulavi Zafar Hasan's Monuments of Delhi published in 1919, describes Moti Bagh as: "The Bagh is an extensive enclosure surrounded by a masonry wall with a bastion at each of the four corners and a big gateway towards east. in the centre of the enclosure there is a tank about 120 sq. feet with a circular bastion, which has a pavilion of three compartments on its northern bank. it was originally a bagh built by one Ramdas entitled Mochi and it is after his title that the garden is known".
 At the turn of the century, the area became known as Mochi Bagh rather than the Arakpur Bagh Mochi.

 The name ‘Mochi Bagh’ remained on paper.
 After India's independence, the land acquisition process to build accommodations for the employees of the Central Government began.
 Once completed, the name Mochi Bagh sounded a tad too coarse for a high-end government accommodation, so the babudom quietly changed it to 'Moti Bagh'," says RV Smith, a prominent historian.
 "Till the early 1950s, it was all agricultural land and a few houses.
 The people who were well off left the area to buy kothis elsewhere," said Ashok Tanwer, resident of Fatehpur Beri.
 Ironically, what remains of Arakpur Bagh Mochi is an unauthorised cluster awaiting regularisation.